tamascsaba/jsconf-2024-presentation/slides/slides.md

 It is really important to take time in deep sleep (stage 3) without disturb it.

 <!--
-Personaly I need 8–9 hours of sleep for recovery.
+Personaly I need 8–9 (eight-nine) hours of sleep for recovery, but not the quantity menters.
 Deep sleep, in particular, helps consolidate memory and repair the body.
-Skipping it reduces cognitive performance by up to 30%.
+Skipping it reduces cognitive performance by up to 30% (fourteen).

 And what whas the biggest improvment related to my sleep.
  -->